asiqurrahman/mastery-coding-take-home/README.md

 - Teacher can reset a student's submitted quiz (might require backend knowledge)
 - Animations
 - Teacher can take a mock quiz

+# Submission

+To turn your assessment in email jmartinez@masterycoding.com and include a link to your repo.

 # Guide